cradlepoint/sdk-samples/Mobile_Site_Survey/readme.md

 By default the app will check for GPS lock and every 50 meters will collect modem diagnostics and run speedtests.
 It will write results to a .csv file in flash memory.
 An FTP server provides access to files.

-Edit default settings in settings.py
+Edit the apps default settings in settings.py

 Send to Server will HTTP POST the results in JSON body to the Server URL and supply the optional Server Token (Bearer) Options to include full interface diagnostics and application logs.